C/2022 E3 (ZTF)

 C/2022 E3 (ZTF) is a non-periodic comet from the Oort cloud that was discovered by the Zwicky Transient Facility (ZTF) on 2 March 2022.
 The comet has a bright green glow around its nucleus, due to the effect of sunlight on diatomic carbon and cyanogen.
 The comet's systematic designation starts with C to indicate that it is not a periodic comet, and "2022 E3" means that it was the third comet to be discovered in the first half of March 2022.

-The comet nucleus was estimated to be about a kilometer in size, rotating every 8.5 to 8.7 hours.
+The comet nucleus was estimated to be about approximately 0.81–2.79 km in radius, rotating every 8.5 to 8.7 hours.
 Its tails of dust and gas extended for millions of kilometers and, during January 2023, an anti-tail was also visible.

 The comet reached its perihelion on 12 January 2023, at a distance of 1.11 AU, and the closest approach to Earth was on 1 February 2023, at a distance of 0.28 AU.
 The comet reached magnitude 5 and was visible with the naked eye under moonless dark skies.